ixu42/web-express-challenge/README.md

 ## Installation

-To run the Pokedex App locally, follow these steps:
+To run the Pokédex App locally, follow these steps:

 1. **Clone the repository**: